JinLover/dietnb/README.md

     Add **one** of the following lines at the beginning of your notebook:

     ```python
-    # Option 1: Python call
+    # Option 1: Python call (default folder: 'dietnb_imgs' or auto-detected)
     import dietnb
     dietnb.activate()

+    # Option 1a: Python call (custom folder: 'MyProject_dietnb_imgs')
+    # import dietnb
+    # dietnb.activate(folder_prefix="MyProject")
     ```
     ```python
     # Option 2: IPython magic
     %load_ext dietnb
     ```

 That\'s it!
-After activation, `matplotlib` figures generated via `plt.show()` or displayed at the end of a cell will be automatically saved to a `dietnb_imgs` folder (relative to the notebook\'s execution directory) and linked in the output, keeping your `.ipynb` file small.
+After activation, `matplotlib` figures generated via `plt.show()` or displayed at the end of a cell will be automatically saved to a folder and linked in the output.
+- By default, this folder is `dietnb_imgs` (relative to the notebook\'s execution directory) or a name derived from your notebook file if auto-detection is successful.
+- If you use `dietnb.activate(folder_prefix="PREFIX")`, images will be saved to `PREFIX_dietnb_imgs`.

 *(Note: The `dietnb install` command for automatic activation is disabled in this version.)*